deftasparagusanaconda/gapprox/README.md

 [🔍 examples][examples] | [📖 documentation][documentation] | [📜 license][license] | [💡suggest silly ideas!][contact]

 # graphapproximator
-a python toolkit to help you find the approximate equation of any [graph][graph]
+a python toolkit to find the approximate function of any [graph][graph]
-instead of "find the graph of the equation", youre flipping it: "find the equation of the graph"
+instead of "find the graph of the function", youre flipping it: "find the function of the graph"

 ---
 ## 💾 installation